On the existence of solutions for Frenkel-Kontorova models on quasi-crystals: Preliminaries

-The $d$-dimensional Euclidean space is denoted by $\R^d$, and is equipped with its usual metric topology and vector space structure.
-The origin $0\in\R^d$ is the \emph{identity}.
-The \emph{open ball} of radius $r$ around $x$ is written as $B_r(x)$.
-The \emph{closure} of a set $A$ is denoted by $\overline{A}$.
-The \emph{cardinality} of $A$ is denoted by $\card(A)$.
-If $A$ is Lebesgue-measurable, the \emph{Lebesgue measure} of $A$ is denoted by $\lambda(A)$.
+In the $d$-dimensional Euclidean space $\R^d$, the \emph{open ball} centered at $x$ with radius $r$ is denoted by $B_r(x)$.
+The \emph{closure} of a set $A$ and its \emph{cardinality} are denoted by $\overline{A}$ and $\operatorname{Card}(A)$, respectively.
+The \emph{Lebesgue measure} of a Lebesgue-measurable set $A$ is denoted by $\lambda(A)$.
 Countable subsets in $\R^d$ are called \emph{point sets}.